U.S. Government Rental Car Program

 What You Need to Know

-- Federal employees can and should secure government rates under the Agreement by making reservations through their Commercial Travel Office, Defense Travel System, Travel Management Center, or E-Gov Travel Service.
-Travelers may also obtain rates directly through the rental car company website, toll free numbers or walk-up services, however, you must ensure that you are booking a government rate and GARS is included
+Federal employees can and should secure government rates under the Agreement by making reservations through their Travel Management Center, Defense Travel System, Travel Management Center, or E-Gov Travel Service.
+Travelers may also obtain rates directly through the rental car company website, toll free numbers or walk-up services, however, you must ensure that you are booking a government rate and GARS is included.

 Rental Vehicle Assistance